 It is clear from the above list that a lot of financial stress has a psychological impact.

-This has been one of the building blocks of the work Financial Mindfulness has completed in measuring financial stress and developing an app to help address the problem.
+This has been one of the building blocks of the work Financial Mindfulness has done in measuring financial stress and developing a solution.

-We need to emphasise here that we are not providing a tailored solution for the issue of under-earning at present.
+We need to emphasize here that we are not providing a tailored solution for the issue of under-earning.

 But we are acknowledging its impacts on many people suffering financial stress who may be interested or benefit from a solution such as Financial Mindfulness.

 The relevance of the psychological aspect to financial stress is where certain types of under-earning become clearer.

 As Mr Sunderland noted: why would people turn their backs on obvious opportunities to make more money and effectively block themselves from receiving it?

 When dealing with financial stress and/or under-earning, it’s important to acknowledge our behaviours with money.

 If you’re someone who has avoided budgeting, that is a red flag that you may be avoiding how money really functions: as a system of exchange for agreed value.

 The first step in dealing with a problem is to accept that it exists.